Kane Hemmings: Notts County

 On 1 June 2018, Hemmings signed for Notts County on a three-year contract for a fee of approximately £100,000 (two years with the club having the option for a third term).
 Whilst having success on the scoring sheet in his one season with the Magpies, the club would find themselves relegated out of the Football League and in a very poor financial position.
 Due to this financial situation, County decided to take offers from others on Hemmings, despite being only one year into his contract.

-Dundee (second spell)
+Return to Dundee

 On 8 August 2019, Hemmings made his return to Dundee on a free transfer, signing a three-year deal with his former club.
 In a season that finished early due to the COVID-19 pandemic, Hemmings was top scorer for the Dark Blues, netting 10 goals in all competitions.
 After the club began negotiations to cut player wages in response to the financial hardships posed by COVID-19, Hemmings was the only player to not agree before 12 July.
 Hemmings reportedly agreed a wage cut, but eventually reneged and departed the club by mutual consent on 5 August 2020.